SM Spirituality Media

 What 'vajra' actually means

-The Sanskrit vajra is both diamond and thunderbolt — the indestructible substance that cuts through every other and the sudden weapon that arrives from the sky.
-The compound Vajrayāna — vehicle of the vajra — is a self-description: a tradition that claims its methods carry the practitioner across the ground that gradual paths cross by accumulation.
-The same vehicle is sometimes called Mantrayāna (the vehicle of mantra), Tantrayāna (the vehicle of tantra), or simply the secret mantra — different names for the same body of esoteric Mahāyāna technique.
-The tradition took shape in India between roughly the 5th and 11th centuries CE, was carried into Tibet by figures including Padmasambhava and Atiśa Dīpaṃkara, and survived in the Himalayan region after the Indian university culture that produced it had been destroyed by the early 13th century.
+The Sanskrit vajra means both diamond and thunderbolt: the indestructible substance that cuts through all others, and the sudden weapon that arrives from the sky.
+The compound Vajrayāna is a self-description: a tradition that claims its methods carry the practitioner directly across the ground that gradual paths cross by accumulation.
+It is sometimes called Mantrayāna (vehicle of mantra), Tantrayāna (vehicle of tantra§), or simply the secret mantra.
+These are different names for the same body of esoteric Mahāyāna technique.
+The tradition took shape in India between roughly the 5th and 11th centuries CE.
+It was carried into Tibet by figures including Padmasambhava and Atiśa Dīpaṃkara, and survived in the Himalayan region after the Indian university culture that produced it had been destroyed in the early 13th century.

 The three vehicles